 When the Institution page refreshes, you should now see an Administrators tab in the right panel.
 To configure administrative access for users, click Administrators, then check or uncheck users at each level (Institution, Organization, Department) as needed.
 See Assigning Administrator Access to Organizations or Departments for details.
-See User Roles, Capabilities, and Limitations for a discussion of the capabilities of institution-level admins vs. delegated (lower-level) admins.
+See User Roles, Capabilities, and Limitations for a discussion of the capabilities of institution-level admins vs. designated (lower-level) admins.

 Configuring access to published or unpublished captures

-Because captures are published (or not published) to sections, which exist within the hierarchy, delegated administration has sub-settings that determine which captures an admin can view: only those published to sections in their hierarchy, all published captures, and/or unpublished captures.
+Because captures are published (or not published) to sections, which exist within the hierarchy, designated administration has sub-settings that determine which captures an admin can view: only those published to sections in their hierarchy, all published captures, and/or unpublished captures.

-The sub-toggles function as follows:
+These sub-toggles function as follows: